 - 8.05 % under an exemption from the individual mandate.

 These updated affordability percentages are effective for taxable years and plan years beginning Jan.
 1, 2018.
 This is the first time since these rules were implemented that the affordability contribution percentages have been reduced.
-As a result, employers with non-calendar year health plans may need to consider their 2017 employee contributions for the months the plan extends into 2018 to meet the adjusted percentage.

 Refer to the attached compliance bulletin and contact your NEEBCo representative with any additional questions.